developer-zebra/developer-zebra-site/src/licensing/about/index.md

 **With its two-tiered system, Zebra gives partners the flexibility** of selecting full-featured Enterprise devices out of the gate, or reducing initial costs with the Professional series and upgrading as their organization grows.

-**Zebra Professional-series devices provide the core elements of MDNA**, equipping devices such as the TC21 and TC26 with the most critical tools for app development and device management for enterprise mobility deployments of all sizes.
+* **Zebra Professional-series devices provide the core elements of MDNA**, equipping devices such as the TC21 and TC26 with the most critical tools for app development and device management for enterprise mobility deployments of all sizes.

-**Zebra Enterprise-series devices include the full MDNA suite** of enhancements for increased levels of productivity, performance and security.
+* **Zebra Enterprise-series devices include the full MDNA suite** of enhancements for increased levels of productivity, performance and security.

 > **`IMPORTANT:`<br>When Multi-user Android is enabled on a device**, MX and Mobile DNA features work only with Primary users.

 -----

 ## MDNA Components and Features
-Here's what comes with Zebra Professional and Enterprise devices and the actions required to enhance a Pro device.
+The following table indicates which features are included with Zebra Professional and Enterprise devices and lists the action(s) required to enhance a Professional device with Enterprise Features or Products.

 **NOTE: Each <u>MDNA license covers all MDNA features</u> for one device**.